How Will ObamaCare Affect Your Small Business?

 Use this infographic to understand if your small business will qualify for tax credits through the SHOP marketplace.
 Please note that the tax break is 50% and not 35% starting in 2014.

-Open enrollment for individual and small business health insurance exchanges began Oct.
-1, 2013 and ended March 31, 2014.
-Starting November 15th, 2014 small businesses with less than 100 FTE can use the SHOP to apply for tax credits and get qualifying employee health plans.
-You can use a paper application with the help of an agent in the meantime.
+Open enrollment for individual and small business health insurance exchanges began on November 15th, 2014 small businesses with less than 50 FTE can use the SHOP to apply for tax credits and get qualifying employee health plans.
+Next year those with up to 100 FTE can use the shop too.
+Employers can use a paper application with the help of an agent in the meantime.

 The marketplaces are probably the most important provision of health-care reform for small businesses because they will help lower costs and improve choice of plans.
 Businesses will use a specific part of the exchange called SHOPs.